longtongster/project-model-deployment/README.md

 After uploading an image you can check it is saved inside the container.
 For this get access the container using

-gi` sudo docker container exec -it image-app bash`
+` sudo docker container exec -it image-app bash`

 ## TODO
 - create a requirements.txt